 In 1883, when a post office was established, the town’s name was changed from Rio Colorado to “Questa.”
 It was meant to be spelled Cuesta, Spanish for “ridge” or “slope,” but the postmaster misspelled the name.

 Finally, the close of the 19th century saw an end to the Indian wars.
-The arrival of the railroad north of Questa just over the Colorado border ended the long-term trade and barter economy as more manufactured goods became available in the region.
+The railroad’s arrival north of Questa just over the Colorado border ended the long-term trade and barter economy as more manufactured goods became available in the region.

 Though the mountains of northern New Mexico saw much hard-rock prospecting in the 1800s, the area mines of gold, silver, copper, and lead were abandoned by 1900.
 However, molybdenum was discovered in the Questa district along the Red River in about 1914.
 The first mining claims, equaling an area of 200 acres, for this soft blue-black mineral were staked that year.